Find an Educational Therapist

 8240 Embury Road, Grand Blanc, Michigan 48439

 Laura Gualdoni is a Licensed Clinical Social Worker (LCSW) in Grand Blanc, Michigan and has been in practice for 35 years.
-They treat Learning Disorder, Peer Difficulties, Anxiety.
+They treat Learning Disorder, Narcissistic Personality, Avoidant Personality.

 If you are struggling to cope with life challenges/difficulties both past & present, I can help you develop the skills and strategies to move forward.